magic9911/litecoin/doc/zmq.md

-# Block and Transaction Broadcasting with ZeroMQ
+# Block and Transaction Broadcasting With ZeroMQ

 [ZeroMQ](http://zeromq.org/) is a lightweight wrapper around TCP connections, inter-process communication, and shared-memory,